Train Cars Carrying Crude Oil Derail, Burn North of Seattle

-Seven train cars carrying crude oil derailed Tuesday and five caught fire north of Seattle close to the Canadian border, authorities said.
+Seven train cars carrying crude oil derailed Tuesday and five caught fire, sending a large black plume of smoke into the sky north of Seattle close to the Canadian border, authorities said.

-The derailment occurred in the downtown Custer area, where nearby streets were closed and evacuations ordered during a large fire response, Whatcom County officials said on Twitter.
+The derailment in the downtown Custer area closed nearby streets and spurred evacuation orders during a large fire response, Whatcom County officials said on Twitter.
+Interstate 5 was temporarily closed in the area in both directions.

-Sheriff Bill Elfo told The Seattle Times he doesn’t believe anyone had been injured.
-Later Tuesday afternoon, the Sheriff's Office tweeted that the fire was under control, but the established evacuation zone would remain in effect.
+Later Tuesday, the Whatcom County Sheriff's Office tweeted that the fires were under control and the evacuation order had been lifted but roadblocks would remain in place.
+Fires at the site remained active, the Sheriff's Office added, and residents were asked to stay inside once they returned home.

 Local

+“Everyone’s in danger at a scene like this, but fortunately there were no injuries,” Sheriff Bill Elfo said at a news conference.

-Jenny Reich, who owns Whimsy Art Glass, was preparing to open her shop and told the Times that while she is accustomed to train noises, “all of a sudden it was a really big noise, and everything was shaking.”
+Jenny Reich, who owns Whimsy Art Glass, was preparing to open her shop and told The Seattle Times that while she is accustomed to train noises, “all of a sudden it was a really big noise, and everything was shaking.”

-A plume of black smoke obscured her view, emergency personnel arrived, and Reich said she was advised to evacuate her business.
-She grabbed her wallet, keys and dog and hit the road.
+Black smoke obscured her view, emergency personnel arrived, and Reich said she was advised to evacuate her business.
+She grabbed her wallet, keys and dog and left.

 Home to five oil refineries, Washington state sees millions of gallons of crude oil move by rail through the state each week, coming from North Dakota and Alberta, Canada, according to the state Department of Ecology.

+The seven cars derailed at about 11:46 a.m.
+Tuesday, BNSF Railway spokesperson Courtney Wallace said at the news conference.
+She said two people were on board the 108-car train headed from North Dakota to the Ferndale Refinery, owned by Phillips 66.

-“BNSF is working with local authorities to assess and mitigate the situation,” the railway said.
-“The cause of the incident is under investigation.
-Our first priority is dealing with any safety issues.”
+“BNSF is working with local authorities to assess and mitigate the situation,” the railway said on Twitter.
+“The cause of the incident is under investigation.”

 The state Department of Ecology said a command center had been set up at the scene with the railway and federal Environmental Protection Agency officials.